ChethanaN/QualityHub/README.md

 # QualityHub
-This is a simple restaurant
+This is a simple restaurant..

 Website preview link:
             https://qaltyhub.netlify.app